Descent098/ez-visual-regression/README.md

 So I build ez_visual_regression to fill in the gaps I saw in the available solutions.
 Namely being plug-n-play with any selenium driver to do whatever configurations I need!

-## Who is ez-visual-regression for?

-*If your package has multiple uses in seperate domains it may be worth explaning use cases in different domains; see [ahd](https://github.com/Descent098/ahd#who-is-ahd-for) for example*

 ## Quick-start

-*Include how people can get started using your project in the shortest time possible*

 ### Installation